 The Traineeship Contract

-When employed as trainee you are required to have traineeship contract.
+When employed as a trainee you are required to have traineeship contract.
 The contract is an agreement signed by you and your employer and has details of your traineeship requirements.
 It also includes:

 - the type of apprenticeship or traineeship that will be undertaken